Intel-bigdata/SSM/docs/ssm-deployment-guide.md

              <value>ssm-server-ip:rpc-port</value>
          </property>
 ```

+ 4. In HDFS configuration, dfs.datanode.balance.max.concurrent.moves should be set by

+ value=executors*(agents+servers)*10,

+ in which executors represents the value for smart.cmdlet.executors in SSM and agents and servers represents the number of agents and smart servers respectively.

- 4. Click the Save Changes button
+ 5. Click the Save Changes button
- 5. Restart stale Services and re-deploy the client configurations
+ 6. Restart stale Services and re-deploy the client configurations

 ###  HDFS Storage types